FreeFem/FreeFem-doc/docs/reference/Types.md

 ```

 ### Complex matrix
-Use `.im` and `.re` to get the imaginary and real part of a complex amtrix, respectvely:
+Use `.im` and `.re` to get the imaginary and real part of a complex matrix, respectively:
 ```freefem
 matrix<complex> C = ...
 matrix R = C.re;